-The squad had been forced to retreat from the enemy, if only due to superior enemy numbers and the disadvantage of the location and no cover to be had.
+The section had been forced to retreat from the enemy, if only due to superior enemy numbers and the disadvantage of the location and no cover to be had.
 As we’d tried to disengaged, we had come across another enemy patrol.

 Our retreat route had been blocked by the enemy’s reinforcements.
 We’d needed another way out, and our search had led us to a large chamber.
 It had a tall ceiling and strange symbols on the wall.
 The chamber was lit by holes in the ceiling with shafts of light illuminating the area.
 It had four entrances, one of which we entered by, were in the cardinal directions.

 Around the circumference of the room were about a dozen or so, black menhirs.
 I wondered if they were even stone, they had a glossy sheen to them like glass.
-They stood a little taller than a average man.
+They stood a little taller than an average man.

 At the centre there was a pit about a metre down with steps leading down into it.
 At the room’s centre was a massive black monolith.
 Despite being lower set, it towered over everything else and nearly reaching the ceiling of the chamber.
 Just looking at it unnerved me for some odd reason.
 The thing just felt unnatural.
 The room had a myriad of crates and other objects stacked up in places.
 It looks like it had been used as a storage area.

 Then everything had gotten confusing with the insurgents hot on our heels.
-The squad had taken up positions behind the black menhirs to try and catch our pursuers in a crossfire.
+The section had taken up positions behind the black menhirs to try and catch our pursuers in a crossfire.
 Nobody wanted to take cover behind the weather worn crates, we had no idea what they contained and no desire to find out the hard way.

 The firefight that ensured was a blur.
 To be honest I couldn’t remember the details of the fight.
-I was too busy fighting for me and the squad’s lives.
+I was too busy fighting for me and the section’s lives.
 But everything stopped, not from either side but from an unexpected source.
-One of insurgents had broken cover and was making a run for a better position closer to us.
+One of the insurgents had broken cover and was making a run for a better position closer to us.
 Yelling and cursing at us in his barbaric tongue.
-Only for his brains blown out of the back of his head by a 5.56 round travelling around six times the speed of sound.
+Only for his brains to be blown out the back of his head by a 5.56 round travelling around six times the speed of sound.
 With his gore and brains decorating the massive black slab of stone behind him.

-The monolith had began to glow and then its little fellows did the same.
+The monolith began to glow and then its little fellows did the same.
 A high pitched buzzing noise could be heard at the limits of my hearing.
 Lightning appeared to dance over the top of the monolith.
 The lightning then arced down to the other menhirs.

 I was farther away than any of the other lads.
 I slipped on the loose sand and fell onto my side, due to the weight of my pack.
-That was when I was struck by the lightning.
+That was when I was struck by lightning.
 I felt an instant’s discombobulation and nausea and my world faded to black.